 1. Add organic matter to the soil

 Compost and aged green manure are two examples of organic matters that will help improve the structure of the soil, as well as add nutrients and attract beneficial soil organisms.

 You can either add it in bulk or mix it in with the top layer of soil before planting.
 Adding organic compost, grass clippings, or straw will help with water retention and the nutrient content of the soil, which will make it easier for plants to take root and grow.

 Mulch helps to retain soil moisture, as well as providing some nutrients.
 It also helps to suppress weed growth giving your plants less competition for nutrients and water.

-As the mulch decomposes your soil will benefit from the added nutrients that help create a healthy environment for beneficial soil organisms.
-Examples of mulch include compost, straw but also grass clippings, and wood chips.
+As the mulch decomposes, your soil will benefit from the added nutrients that help create a healthy environment for beneficial soil organisms.
+Examples of mulch include compost, straw, grass clippings, and wood chips.

 How to improve clay soils